Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 4. Chest

-A secondary muscle that is indirectly worked from this exercise are your chest muscles.
+A secondary muscle that is indirectly worked from the dumbbell rear delt fly is your chest muscles.
 You use your chest muscle to stabilize your return repetition.
+If you are shooting to work your arms and chest, or chest and shoulders, or all three muscle groups, this could be just the exercise for you.

 Benefits Of The Rear Delt Fly Exercise